ibuchanan/bruno-restapi-atlassian/README.md

 those API specs still require a bit of configuration.
 This repo solves the following:
 * All the APIs in 1 quick Git clone.
-* Preconfigured defaults matching One Atlassian.
+* Preconfigured environments matching One Atlassian.
 * APIs have been configured to use OAuth 2.0.
 (Unfortunately, that doesn't mean every path works with OAuth tokens.
 Substitution for basic auth may be required.)